 AAP doing the right thing by going solo?
 Here's what Delhiites have to say

-New Delhi, Mar 22: The Aam Aadmi Party (AAP) may not be a force to reckon with in national politics, but when it comes to Delhi the Arvind Kejriwal-led party is a major contender.
+New Delhi, Mar 22: The Aam Aadmi Party (AAP) may not be a force to reckon with in the national politics, but when it comes to Delhi, the Arvind Kejriwal-led party is one of the major contenders.
 The way Delhi votes is quite interesting.
 In the last general elections, all seven Lok Sabha seats were won by BJP.
 The very next in the assembly elections, AAP won 67 out of the 70 seats and formed a government in the national capital.

-This shows that a Delhi voter is conscious and clear whom he wants in Centre and whom to govern the city.
-Was this a one-off phenomenon, or is this the way Delhi would continue to vote is something that the time will.
-While there's a general acceptance that the AAP government has done good work -- especially in schools, and in implementing regular water and electricity supply, there are some complaints and people do feel that AAP government did not meet all the promises yet.
+This shows that Delhi voters are conscious and clear whom they want in the Centre and whom to govern the city.
+Was this a one-off phenomenon, or is this the way Delhi would continue to vote is something that only the time will tell.
+While there's a general acceptance that the AAP government has done good work - especially in primary education in Delhi schools, and in implementing regular water and electricity supply, there are some complaints and people do feel that the AAP government has not met all the promises yet.

 Soon after Arvind Kejriwal formed a government in the national capital after winning elections with a thumping majority in 2015, he spoke to several channels, and when asked about stark difference in the way people voted for assembly and general elections, the CM had said, "People know clearly that they want Modi in Centre and AAP in Delhi.
 They are clear about it."